 When I started, I only played accumulators, because:

-- I was betting with £5–£10, and it didn’t feel worth betting singles
+- I was betting £5-£10 per bet, and it wasn’t worth betting on singles

-- The emotion when winning was many times bigger compared to a single
+- The thrill of winning was many times greater than with a single bet

-Of course, this is the first thing I would not do if I were starting now.
-But why?
+Of course, this is the first thing I wouldn’t do if I were starting now, but why?
+Because with every additional match, your chances of winning drop dramatically.

-Naturally, I was always missing just one match and wondering how that was possible.
-The reason is that with every added match, the chance that at least one selection loses becomes higher and higher.
+Naturally, I always missed one match, and I wondered how that was possible, but the reason is that with every added match, the chance that one won’t come in becomes higher and higher.

-Speaking about accumulators, I’ll show you how bookmakers actually make money – a lesson I understood far too late.
+Speaking of columns, I’ll show you how bookmakers actually make money off you – a lesson I learned too late:

-And if someone tells you they win with accumulators, they simply don’t keep statistics and only remember the wins.
+And if someone tells you they’re winning with accumulators, they’re simply not keeping track of their stats and only remember the wins.

 Another thing I used to do at the beginning was bet only on matches shown on TV.
 Of course – those were the matches I watched, the ones I understood.
 And having a bet on Liverpool is way more interesting than betting on some match in Morocco, right?

-Everyone loves betting on what they watch, but if you want to make money from betting, it won’t happen on the big matches.
+Everyone loves to bet on what they watch, but if you want to make money from betting, it won’t work if you only look at predictions for matches in the major leagues.

 I already shared that you need to bet on mispriced odds, not on what you expect to happen.